 Stan Greenberg has served as polling advisor to presidents and prime ministers, CEOs, and dozens of tough campaigns in the US and around the world, including President Bill Clinton and Vice President Al Gore, British Prime Minister Tony Blair, President Nelson Mandela, as well as the national leaders in Israel, Europe and Latin America.
-Greenberg’s corporate clients include Boeing, Microsoft and other global companies.
+Greenberg’s business clients include Boeing, Microsoft, the leading global management consulting firm, and other companies.

 His New York Times best-selling book with James Carville - It’s the Middle Class, Stupid! - praised as a “recipe for Barack Obama’s re-election” and “playbook on how to talk to voters about economic issues” that “Democrats and Republicans alike in the elite and political class should pay heed.”

 Stan and James founded Democracy Corps, the leading organization providing in-depth research and strategic advice to progressive groups, candidates and leaders.
 When Karl Rove listed in the Wall Street Journal 10 steps to regain the Republican majority, step one was to create a Democracy Corps.
 The New York Times' Nate Silver rated their national polls the most accurate, within 1/2 point of Obama's actual margin.

 Stan’s book, Dispatches from the War Room: In the Trenches with Five Extraordinary Leaders, led George Stephanopoulos to conclude, “No single strategist has done more to lay the foundation for modern progressive politics - across the globe.”

 He conducts the bi-partisan polls for NPR, The Los Angeles Times, and the Bipartisan Policy Center.